Quick Government Facts

 This includes such things as urban and rural development and redevelopment, housing, economic development, and economic opportunity programs.

-This includes support of the county board of library trustees that operate under state law.
+This includes the support of the county board of library trustees that operate under state law.

 This includes law enforcement, fire protection, corrections, building inspection, animal control, and traffic engineering.